Black Beans {Instant Pot}

 Me either!
 Thanks honey!

 My family uses black beans daily!
 Besides tasting great, as athletes, my kids are always looking for the best protein.
-Love using the Instant Pot for such a great bean recipe.
+But I’ve always used canned.
+This recipe is a game changer.
+So easy and they love them.

 Perfect recipe…love it!
-Love the ease and convenience of this one!!
-Gosh – I love my Instant Pot and thank God for no more smoking the beans!!
+Love the ease and convenience of this recipe!!
+Gosh – I love my Instant Pot and thank God for no more soaking the beans!!

 Amen to that Amanda!!
 Thank you!

-I still haven’t tried beans in my Instant Pot yet – I need to start!
+I tried your beans in my Instant Pot!
+So good and easy.
 I used to cook them on the stovetop, but I found I never remembered to soak them the night before, so I always resorted to the “emergency can” in the pantry.
-I need to try this method since there is no need to soak the night before!

 This is such a great recipe and it’s SO perfect as a side on Taco Tuesday, which we do weekly!
-Love this option.
-Thanks for the recipe!
+Love the taste and ease of this recipe.
+Thanks!

 You’re welcome, Dana!
 Thanks so much for your kind words!